 Forbs and grass seeds are the foundation of the restoration seed mix.
-The Renewal Corporation anticipates using approximately 32,400 to 90,000 pounds of pure live seed (80 to 100 pure live seeds per square foot (ft2)) to seed the 1,800-acre reservoir area twice.
+The Renewal Corporation anticipates using approximately 32,400 to 90,000 pounds of pure live seed (80 to 100 pure live seeds per square foot (ft2)) to seed the 1,800-acre Reservoir Area twice.
 Since seed weight and production in seed increase fields vary by species, the number of pounds of pure live seed necessary to seed the restoration area will also vary.
 For each target species, seeds have been collected from sites within the watershed or from an adjacent watershed of similar elevations and have been selected to ensure representative genetic variation.
 Future collections will follow similar guidelines.
-Collections began in 2018 and continued in 2019, 2020 and 2021.
-Additional collections are planned for the remainder of the 2021 season and beyond, as needed.
+Collections began in 2018 and continued in 2019, 2020, 2021, and 2022.
+Additional collections are planned for the 2023 season and beyond, as needed.
 The total number and distribution of collection sites varies according to size, density, continuity of populations, and biology of the species sampled, as well as the desired quantity of seed to be obtained.
-Seed collection areas for the Proposed Action.
 Boundaries for all collection areas are depicted in Figure 5-5.
 Seeds collected to date are summarized in Appendix H.